Modalities

 Raw semantic segmentation

 We provide category-level semantic labels.
-We overcome the disadvantage of AirSim, which provides random semantic labels with respect to each type of the models in the environment, by manually labeling the model types for all the environments.
+We overcome the disadvantage of AirSim, which provides random semantic labels with respect to each type of the models in the environment, by manually labeling the model types in all the environments.
 So each label in the semantic segmentation images is mapped to a semantic class.
-With 65 highly distinct environments, our data covers a wide range ofwsnote{xxx} semantic classes.
+With 65 highly distinct environments, our data covers a wide range of 1447 semantic classes.
 However, due to the consecutive format of the data, large objects such as building, ground and sky take much higher percentage.
 We provide statistics files for each environment, with which people can easily balance the data while training their semantic models.
+There is a seg_label_map.json file for each environment, which maps the label in the segmentation image to the semantic class.
+Detailed statistics of the semantic classes can be found in the semantic segmentation page.
+To load and visualize the segmentation images, please download the segmentation mapping file.
+We provide an example code in the examples folder.
+It uses the seg_label_map.json file to map the labels to semantic classes.
+An example visualization is shown below.

 Raw camera pose